markstringer-dti/markstringer-dti.github.io/dti.md

 The same principle is working when you manage a project.

-So what can be done?
-To solve this problem?
+So what can be done to solve this problem?
 What absolutely must not be done, as we discussed in chapters two and three, is to avoid the genuine problems that the project is facing.
 That way failure or possibly trench warfare lies.
 And trench warfare is just slow, expensive and psychologically damaging.

 The project is entering a vulnerable, cold phase, where it is not supported and valued for the appeal of the idea.
 This is because we are starting to find out what is wrong with that idea.
 At the same time there is no support and value for the reality, because there is no reality.
 We don't have anything to show yet.

 As someone who is trying to help this project get delivered, it is important to do two things.
-Firstly, it's important not to avoid the move of a project through this phase.
-This is what we talked about in Chapter two, when we talked about agreed activity.
+Firstly, it's important not to stop.
+In order to be a success, the project needs to push through this phase.
+This is what we talked about in Chapter two.
+We need to identify agreed activity and avoid it.
+We need to tackle the problems that we identify.
 It's also what we talked about in Chapter three.
 A project can get into an awful state if the problems that agreed activity is there to avoid aren't tackled.

 So, someone who wants a project to do well shouldn't do anything to stop it moving into this phase.
 At the same time, you should know where you're going and what kind of things can - and should - be done to get you out the other side of this phase.

-OK, here's where it gets even harder.
 There are two kinds of thing that you should be doing to get the project through this tough phase and on the road to success.
 And here's what makes this hard.
 Both of the kinds of things that you should be doing aren't often popular or well-received.
 They are the kinds of things that the sponsors of a project are likely to think of as either a pointless waste of time or the kind of thing that should be stopped.

 What are these two things?
-Stakeholder research, which I'll talk about in more detail in the next chapter, and working software.
+Working software, which I'll talk about in the next chapter and stakeholder research which I'll talk about in the chapter after that.

 What do I mean by stakeholder research?
 I mean developing a good understanding of who is interested in the product and what their interest is.
 Notice here that I'm not saying "user research."
 That's because stakeholder research doesn't just include users.
 It also includes other individuals, organisations and interest groups that might be interested in the product.

-As a seasoned and grizzled project manager I'm very careful of statements that involving or implying "all".

-So I won't say "find out as much as you can about the people who are paying for this project."
-But your project will probably benefit from you knowing more than you would if you didn't do any research.
-Similarly I won't say "find out everything that you possibly can about your users."
-But you should certainly be doing enough that you start to hear things that you've already heard from multiple users.

-I can say this.
-You need a strategy for mapping the ecosystem of stakeholders.
-You need a strategy for investigating the needs of users.
-You need a way of taking what you find and using it to inform what goes into working software.

 So how do we do this?
 How do we achieve this move?
 From "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real working piece of software.